sporeprotocol/spore-sdk/examples/secp256k1/README.md

 Ensure to configure the local environment before running the examples.

-Assuming you've cloned the repo, and your local `spore-sdk` is located at:
+Once you have cloned the repository, ensure that your local `spore-sdk` is located at:

 ```
 ~/projects/spore-sdk